 (b) must not apply to lodging a request for the information.

-[Section 82I inserted by No. 60 of 2011 s.
+[Section 82I inserted: No. 60 of 2011 s.
 96.]

 82J.
 Disputes about listings

 (1) A person may apply to a competent court for an order under this section if personal information about the person has been listed in a residential tenancy database.